panitsasi/panitsasi.github.io/_pages/about.md

 ## Research Interests
 **AI for Networked Systems:**
-Design of machine learning and reinforcement learning algorithms for optimizing control, resource allocation, and performance in next-generation networks.
+Design of machine learning algorithms for optimizing control, resource allocation, and performance in next-generation networks.

 **Wireless Network Security:**
 Development of robust, data-driven techniques for detecting and mitigating adversarial attacks in wireless networks.

-**System Implementation and Experimental Evaluation:**
-Prototype development and deployment of AI-native network algorithms on real-world wireless testbeds, with emphasis on scalability, efficiency, and reproducibility.

 ## News

+- **July 2025:** Started a Research Scientist Internship at A2 Labs, Arlington, VA.

 - **May 2025:** Obtained the Master of Philosophy (M.Phil.) degree in Electrical and Computer Engineering from Yale University.

 - **May 2025:** Participated in the CyberPOWDER Workshop at the University of Utah and presented my research to the POWDER team.

-- **February 2025:** Our paper “D2Q Synchronizer: Distributed SDN Synchronization for Time-Sensitive Applications” was accepted to the IEEE International Conference on Machine Learning for Communication and Networking (ICMLCN) 2025, May 26–29, Barcelona, Spain.
+- **February 2025:** Our paper *“D2Q Synchronizer: Distributed SDN Synchronization for Time-Sensitive Applications”* was accepted to the IEEE International Conference on Machine Learning for Communication and Networking (ICMLCN) 2025, May 26–29, Barcelona, Spain.

-- **January 2025:** Our paper “JamShield: A Machine Learning Detection System for Over-the-Air Jamming Attacks” was accepted to the IEEE International Conference on Communications (ICC) 2025, June 8–12, Montreal, Canada.
+- **January 2025:** Our paper *“JamShield: A Machine Learning Detection System for Over-the-Air Jamming Attacks”* was accepted to the IEEE International Conference on Communications (ICC) 2025, June 8–12, Montreal, Canada.

+- **July 2024:** Started a Research Scientist Internship at Kryptowire Labs, Arlington, VA.

 - **August 2024:** Attended the NSF OAIC Workshop at Mississippi State University and presented my research.